islajr/learn-java/roadmap/5-object-relational-mapping/learn-postgres.md

 - `\l` - this outputs a list of databases present on a machine, their owners, encodings, etc.
 - `\du` - this outputs a list of all users (role names), their roles, and groups which they are a part of.

+To change the password of a user,

+- `ALTER USER user_name WITH PASSWORD 'password';`
+If successful, this will return an 'ALTER ROLE' text.